-B2B market research has some notable features when compared to B2C market research (see the full article we have devoted to B2C here).
+B2B market research (one of our specialities) has some notable features when compared to B2C market research (see the full article we have devoted to B2C here).
 As the targets are not the same (B2B companies, B2C end consumers), adaptations (strategy, marketing, and so on) must be made to take these differences into account.
 In this section, we invite you to explore these differences with you, which will then lead us to propose market research methods adapted to the B2B context.
 We will also give you some tips on how to deal with the professionals who will hopefully be your customers tomorrow.
 If you have any questions, please do not hesitate to contact us.
 We will be happy to help you.
 We also remind you that you can consult our online market research guide which will guide you step by step through the analysis and success of your project.

 Table of content

-- Market research methods to be used in B2B
+- B2B Market research methods

-- Difficulties in B2B market research
+- Challenges of B2B market research

 B2B (or “Business To Business”) refers to all the business processes that take place between one company and another.
 It follows that B2B sales are therefore made between a selling company (the supplier) and a buying company (the customer company).
 The customer company will be led to use, transform the products and services purchased to resell them to other companies (B2B2B) or to end consumers (B2B2C).